opetitprestataire/label-studio/docs/source/includes/model_keys.md

 ## OpenAI

 You can only have one OpenAI key per organization.
 This grants you access to set of whitelisted models.
-For a list of these models, see [Supported base models](prompts_overview#Supported-base-models).
+For a list of these models, see [Supported base models](#Supported-base-models).

 If you don't already have one, you can [create an OpenAI account here](https://platform.openai.com/signup).

 You can find your OpenAI API key on the [API key page](https://platform.openai.com/api-keys).

-Once added, all supported models will appear in the base model drop-down when you [draft your prompt](prompts_draft).

 ## Gemini

 You can only have one Gemini key per organization.
 This grants you access to set of whitelisted models.
-For a list of these models, see [Supported base models](prompts_overview#Supported-base-models).
+For a list of these models, see [Supported base models](#Supported-base-models).

 For information on getting a Gemini API key, see [Get a Gemini API key](https://ai.google.dev/gemini-api/docs/api-key).

-Once added, all supported models will appear in the base model drop-down when you [draft your prompt](prompts_draft).

 ## Vertex AI

 You can only have one Vertex AI key per organization.
 This grants you access to set of whitelisted models.
-For a list of these models, see [Supported base models](prompts_overview#Supported-base-models).
+For a list of these models, see [Supported base models](#Supported-base-models).

 Follow the instructions here to generate a credentials file in JSON format: [Authenticate to Vertex AI Agent Builder - Client libraries or third-party tools](https://cloud.google.com/generative-ai-app-builder/docs/authentication#client-libs)

 The JSON credentials are required.
 You can also optionally provide the project ID and location associated with your Google Cloud Platform environment.

-Once added, all supported models will appear in the base model drop-down when you [draft your prompt](prompts_draft).

 ## Anthropic

 You can only have one Anthropic key per organization.
 This grants you access to set of whitelisted models.
-For a list of these models, see [Supported base models](prompts_overview#Supported-base-models).
+For a list of these models, see [Supported base models](#Supported-base-models).

 For information on getting an Anthropic API key, see [Anthropic - Accessing the API](https://docs.anthropic.com/en/api/getting-started#accessing-the-api).

-Once added, all supported models will appear in the base model drop-down when you [draft your prompt](prompts_draft).

 ## Azure OpenAI

 Each Azure OpenAI key is tied to a specific deployment, and each deployment comprises a single OpenAI model.
 So if you want to use multiple models through Azure, you will need to create a deployment for each model and then add each key to Label Studio.

-For a list of the Azure OpenAI models we support, see [Supported base models](prompts_overview#Supported-base-models).
+For a list of the Azure OpenAI models we support, see [Supported base models](#Supported-base-models).

 To use Azure OpenAI, you must first create the Azure OpenAI resource and then a model deployment: